stunglan/CarND-P5-Vehicle-Detection/README.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-In ordre to not keep the boxes stable I kept the heatmap from one frame to another, decreasing the effect gradually, see cell #25.
+In order to keep decrease the chances for false positives I kept the heatmap from one frame to another, decreasing the effect gradually, see cell #25.
+This also decreses the "woblyness" from the bounding boxes around the cars.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here are six test images with boxes and their corresponding heatmaps:
 ![heatmap](output_images/heatmap0.png)